gibbok/frontend-boilerplate/README.md

 # frontend-boilerplate

-This project is an opinionated boilerplate which helps you build fast, robust, and adaptable single-page application (SPA) in React and Styled Components.
+This project is an opinionated boilerplate which helps you build fast, robust, and adaptable single-page application (SPA) in React with Styled Components.
 It's built on modern tools such as TypeScript, Webpack, Babel and Travis and contains state of art testing and developement tools such Cypress, React Test Renderer, StoryBook and Loki.

 Kick-start your project with this boilerplate is super easy and will help you to stay productive.

-## Features
+## 😍 Features

+Your environment will have everything you need to build and test a modern single-page React application:

-- A live-reloading server (HMR)
+- A live-reloading server (HMR) that warns about common mistakes
-- Automated build process that includes, but is not limited to TypeScript and JavaScript transpiling, CSS and image/svg optimization
+- Language extras beyond ES6 like the object spread operator
+- A build script to bundle JS, CSS, and optimize images and SVG for production, with hashes and sourcemaps
+- Autoprefixed CSS, so you don’t need -webkit- or other prefixes plus a useful CSS normalizer
-- Linting with ESLint and Prettier
+- Proper linting with ESLint and Prettier
-- Sourcemaps
+- A fast interactive unit test runner with built-in support for coverage reporting
-- Integration with End to End UI testing and with Continuous integration (CI)
+- Flowless integration with End to End UI testing and with Continuous integration (CI)
 - Visual regression testing
 - Support for Component Driven Development (CDD)

-## Quickstart
+## 🚀 Quickstart

 1. Clone this repo
 1. Run `npm install`
 1. Code you project and see it live using `npm start`
-1. Code your React component in isolation `npm run storybook`
+1. Code your React components in isolation with `npm run storybook`
 1. Lint and test with `npm run lint` and `npm test`
 1. Build for production by running `npm run build`
 1. Deploy with a single command to GitHub Pages using `npm run deploy`

-## Getting started
+## 🌟 Getting started

 ### Set up your development environment

 1. Make sure you have NodeJS installed in your machine.
 For detailed instructions, see [Installing Node](https://nodejs.org/en/download/package-manager/):

-1. Clone the project to your computer using:
+2. Clone the project to your computer using:

 ```shell
 git clone https://github.com/gibbok/frontend-boilerplate.git
 ```

-1. Navigate to your new folder and run this command to install the project-specific dependencies:
+3. Navigate to your new folder and run this command to install the project-specific dependencies:

 ```shell
 npm install
 ```

-1. Done!
-You can now start your development server by running npm run dev.
+4. Done!
+You can now start your development server by running `npm start`.
 This command will start a local server, located at `http://localhost:8080`.

 ### Creating components

-React Components, tests and StoryBook stories can be located anywhere in the `src` folder, please use:
-`.tsx` for React with JSX
+React Components, their tests and StoryBook stories can be located anywhere in the `src` folder, please use . `.tsx` for React with JSX and `.stories.tsx` for stories.

-`.stories.tsx` for stories
+By the default your application will use a CSS normalizer, which makes browsers render all elements more consistently and in line with modern standards.

 ### Linting

 The `npm run lint` lint script supports `.ts, .tsx, .js, .json` files, use `npm run lint:fix` to automatically and safelly formats the code.

-If you use Visual Studio Code IDE on file save, the code will be automatically formatted, but you need to install [ESLInt](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension, using:
+If you use Visual Studio Code IDE on file save, your source code will be automatically formatted, but you need to have installed [ESLInt](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension, using:

 ```shell
 code --install-extension dbaeumer.vscode-eslint